Namelesss1/BotMilez/README.md

 * RNG Mario Kart Wii Command (`/rng-mkw`): This command randomly selects a character/vehicle combination for use in the game Mario Kart Wii.
 If desired, a user can randomly generate from a specific subset of characters/vehicles (e.g.: Randomly select from all lightweight bikes)
 * RNG Username Command (`/rng-username`): This command randomly generates a plausible-sounding username.
 * MKW Stats Command (`/mkwstats`): This command displays all the stats and information relating to every character and vehicle in the game Mario Kart Wii.
 The user can select which specific character/vehicle stats to display.
+* Trivia Command (`/trivia`): Allows players to compete in games of trivia, featuring many different categories.
+In the future, it will also allow users to create theeir own custom trivia games!

 ## Planned Features
 * A music command that allows the bot to play music in a voice channel